Rivkah Kaufman,LMHC, EMDR-CT, C-DBT, CCTP

 • United Health Care

 Fees: My fee is $200 for self-pay or out-of-pocket clients.
-A sliding scale fee is also available.
+I can provide documentation for out-of-network coverage

 Free Initial Consultation